 Attainable Economics: Elevated Guideways will be cheaper at $20 million per mile to build, and cheaper to use.
 A national urban network could serve from 50 to 100 million users per day at $100 p/month.
 Combing urban and Cross country would someday gross about $2 billion per day.
 It will be faster, as it operates at 40/60 mph urban and 150 mph cross country and it is more profitable with 70% operating labor saved from being driverless.
 It will have more services with five revenue streams combined into Stacked Pay Zones within the $20 million estimated cost.
 These are travel, shipping, fiber optics, smart grid and perhaps water from vapor.
-These are goals for annual profit within 5 years: They present the idea of Stacked Pay Zones but not profit
+These are goals for annual profits within 5 years: They present the idea of Stacked Pay Zones but not profit

 * personal mobility 10% ROI p/y